• Home

 Windy Dankoff CV

-There was no school to teach me.
-The wind-electric industry that began in the 1930's had died in 1957.
-Solar power was science-fiction.
-I joined a network of individuals who were reviving the old wind technology.
-I learned to rebuild and update the old wind systems.
-Could they meet the needs of modern people?
-To test my faith, I set up shop to sell it … The American Way!
-And I did OK, as you can see in the pictures.
-I earned the professional title: Windy.
+The wind-electric industry that began in the 30's had died by 1957.
+I joined a network of hackers and homesteaders who were reviving the old technology.
+Together, we learned to rebuild and update the old wind systems.
+Could it meet the needs of modern people?
+To test my faith, I set up shop to sell a service … The American Way!
+And I did OK, as you can see in the pictures below, and I earned a professional title: Windy

-This led to my own product line of low-power high-lift pumps.
+I left that job to create my own product line of low-power high-lift pumps.
 The first was Solar Slowpump®, developed at my workshop bus in 1983.
-I mailed specs and pricing to 50 PV dealers and distributors.
-My expectations were blown away as orders came from cattle ranchers, green entrepreneurs, missionaries, government agents, Boy Scouts, hippies, hunters and monks.
+I mailed specifications and price list to 50 PV dealers and distributors.
+My expectations were blown away as my pumps went out to cattle ranchers, missionaries, government services, a Boy Scout camp, hippies, hunters and hermits.
 They wanted pumps and MORE PUMPS!

-Now I honor the young professionals who bring renewable energy into the mainstream!
-They are my teachers.
+I honor the young professionals who have brought renewable energy into the mainstream.
+They are now my teachers.

 The solar industry was boosted by US and state tax benefits in the mid-80's.
 When those ended, the off-grid PV sector continued growing, faster than ever.
 We were not only reducing people's costs, we were improving their lives by eliminating kerosene lamps, noisy and dirty engines, and antiquated windmills.